-To fully appreciate the flexibility of the XtraScheduler™ Suite, you need to see what's happening inside - how appointments are represented internally, how they can be transferred to a scheduler from different sources and how they can be exported to external storage mediums.
+To fully appreciate the flexibility of the DXScheduler Suite for WPF, you need to see what's happening inside - how events are represented internally, how they can be transferred to a scheduler from different sources and how they can be exported to external storage mediums.
 The great news for developers is that we don’t require that you change the manner in which you manage your data - each event is a record within the appropriate data storage container.
-As such, the data source for the XtraScheduler™ has the same format as data sources for any other data-aware control.
+As such, the data source for the DXScheduler has the same format as data sources for any other data-aware control.
 Of course, you have alternatives when it comes to data binding.
-The control's contents can be entirely data-aware (from appointments to resources) or you can use unbound data and manually manipulate it.
-In addition, we provide several data export options so you can move data from the scheduler to a different application with ease.
+The control's contents can be entirely data-aware (from events to resources) or you can use unbound data and manually manipulate it.

 Binding to an External Data Source

 In most instances, you will need to store your data in an external data source such as a data table or custom record collection.
-In such cases you should bind your scheduler to the required data source using the SchedulerStorage component (it's created automatically when you place the SchedulerControl on a form).
-This component allows you to specify the datasource and define field mappings so that the scheduler knows which fields to use in order to obtain the start time, end time, event caption, location, etc. You don't necessarily have to define all the mappings exposed by the SchedulerStorage.
-If you don't intend to use all of the functionality offered by appointments, you can specify just a couple of required fields (the Start and the End fields are mandatory).
+When necessary, you should bind your scheduler to the required data source using SchedulerStorage – a specific built-in element of the DXScheduler Suite for WPF.
+SchedulerStorage allows you to specify the datasource and define field mappings so that the scheduler knows which fields to use in order to obtain the start time, end time, event caption, location, etc. You don't necessarily have to define all the mappings exposed by SchedulerStorage.
+If you don't intend to use all of the functionality offered by the DevExpress Appointments Engine, you need only to specify a set of required fields (the Start and the End fields are mandatory).

 You can define any number of custom fields and map them to the appointment's custom properties.
 The data obtained from custom fields can be used to change appointment information displayed in the Scheduler View.
 Custom fields can be exposed to end-users via custom appointment editing forms.

-Unbound mode is a quick and easy way to get started with the XtraScheduler™ control and explore its many capabilities or when you need to manually control/manage data.
-Keep in mind the following tips when using the XtraScheduler™ Suite in Unbound mode:
+Unbound mode is a quick and easy way to get started with the Scheduler control and explore its many capabilities or when you need to manually control/manage data.
+Keep in mind the following tips when using the DXScheduler Suite for WPF in Unbound mode:

-- All fields required for appointment functionality are automatically created and maintained.
+- All fields required for event functionality are automatically created and maintained.

 - The data entered into the scheduler can be saved to a file and restored at a later time.

 - You can combine data-aware and unbound mode.
-For instance, you can store resources in an external data table but use unbound mode for appointments.
+For instance, you can store events in an external data table but use unbound mode for resources.

 Binding Custom Fields to an Appointment